wp-plugins/idx-broker-wordpress-plugin/readme.txt

 = 1.01 =

 Added error checking on missing domain entry and malformed or missing CID, with error messages on widget placement/configuration page.
-Added wildcard search form widget to list of avaliable tools.
+Added wildcard search form widget to list of available tools.
 Added more format options to Quick Search Form.
 Added myAgent badge widget.